How To Make Mushroom Chocolates: A Guide

 It’s true that people do use dried edible mushrooms for cooking, but don’t expect law enforcement to assume this if they catch you with your shrooms.

-Mushroom-infused chocolates, on the other hand, are discreet.
-They look the same as any other chocolate, so there’s no reason they’ll raise suspicion (unless they’re explicitly labeled as containing magic mushrooms).
+Mushroom-infused chocolates, on the other hand, look the same as any other chocolate, so there’s no reason they’ll raise suspicion (unless they’re explicitly labeled as containing magic mushrooms).
 Some dealers and darknet vendors sell magic mushroom bars but they’re often labeled as such, which obviously isn’t as discreet as making your own, without such labeling.

 Once you have your mushroom chocolates, you can take them anywhere.
 Just make sure that they don’t end up in the wrong hands, with someone eating them and assuming they’re just normal chocolates.